Published in

 Portrait of Jeanne Gobillard by Julie Manet

 In the painting Jeanne Baudot in the Salon, Rue de Villejust, Paris, a young girl lies with her hand on the ottoman and another on her lap, giving a model pose with her eyes sideways.
-The usual colour palette of the artist is the shade white with comparatively darker contrast through the sofa.
+The usual color palette of the artist is the shade white with comparatively darker contrast through the sofa.
 Julie painted with shades while keeping them somewhat in similar harmony by differentiating the hues.

 Jeanne Baudot in the Salon, Rue de Villejust, Paris Julie Manet

-Some other artworks by Julie Manet are The Study of a woman sitting in the Garden and Two Studies of Heads and Self Portrait with Larte The Dog.
+Some other artworks by Julie Manet are The Study of a Woman Sitting in the Garden and Two Studies of Heads, and Self Portrait With Larte The Dog.

 Final Words.

-Growing Up with the Impressionists: The Diary of Julie Manet
+1. Growing Up with the Impressionists: The Diary of Julie Manet by Rosalind Debolande Roberts and Jane Roberts.

 Related Reads.